Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 2.0.7 =
+* Fix: not passing enought arguments in the attachments functions can cause a fatal error on homepages.

 = 2.0.6 =
 * Tweak: added warning when 301 redirect not enabled
 * Tweak: Made locks in pages overview clickable